Jackie Gets RAF Wings and Flies Jets

-My mother wrote this in frustration when her crusade to be the first woman to fly through the sound barrier was thwarted by prejudice from the Air Ministry
+My mother wrote the above poem in frustration when her crusade to be the first woman to fly through the sound barrier was thwarted by prejudice from the Air Ministry

 How things have changed!
-Today the RAF has the highest ranking female Officer in the armed forces, in Air Marshall Sue Grey and the first woman Air Commodor of the RAF Club in Barabara Cooper - see photo in front of Celebration of Women window at the RAF Club Picadilly London
+Today the RAF has the highest ranking female Officer in the armed forces, in Dame Air Marshal Sue Gray and the first woman Air Commodor of the RAF Club was Barabara Cooper - see photo in front of Celebration of Women window at the RAF Club Picadilly London

 Recently the RAF Club commissioned this beautiful stained glass window commemorating women in the RAF.
 It includes Jean Lennox-Bird 1st woman to get her wings, The WAAF, ATA and WRAF all three of which Jackie was part of.
-It recognises the female Engineers, Spitfire Builders, Drivers, Radar Operators and Riveters and many more women who kept the airforce going during both world wars.
+It recognises the female Engineers, Spitfire Builders, Drivers, Radar Operators, Barage ballon operators and Riveters and many more occupations taken on by women who kept the airforce going during both world wars.

 "After the melancholy affair of the Sound Barrier – I had a shrewd suspicion of what the Air Ministry thought of ‘that Moggridge' woman’